fernroath/fernroath.com/calm-cactus-goods.markdown

 prev: /gemini-c-blanket
 ---

 Calm Cactus Goods is a collection of limited made goods, artful experiments & processes of different creative ideas and media.
-Currently developing social media accounts and developing a functioning and interactive site to display and sell goods of quality.
+We are currently selling via Etsy and our website updates live whenever a new listing is added.
+The soft launch and current theme's set, "Just Have Fun", is currently available for purchase.
+Our next set of goods under the theme name "LVL.
+2" are currently in development.

-My goal in creating hand made goods is to make someone’s everyday a little bit brighter
+The Calm Cactus goal in creating hand made goods is to make someone’s everyday a little bit brighter

-If you'd like to support and see more works — you can follow on <a href="https://twitter.com/calmcactusgoods">Twitter</a> and <a href="https://www.instagram.com/calmcactusgoods/">Instagram</a>.
+If you'd like to support and stay tuned for our next set of goods — you can follow on <a href="https://twitter.com/calmcactusgoods">Twitter</a> and <a href="https://www.instagram.com/calmcactusgoods/">Instagram</a>.

-See you soon!

 <a href="https://calmcact.us">calmcact.us</a>